getsentry/sentry-elixir/pages/oban-integration.md

 The Sentry SDK supports integrating with [Oban](https://github.com/sorentwo/oban), one of the most widely-used job-scheduling libraries in the Elixir ecosystem.

 The Oban integration is available since *v10.2.0* of the Sentry SDK, and it requires the Oban library to be a dependency.
+It also requires Elixir 1.13 or later, since that is required by Oban itself.

 ## Cron Support